NeuraiProject/neurai-jswallet/README.md

 ## Evrmore

-To support EVR instead of RVN
+To support EVR instead of XNA
 Create an instance of wallet and set baseCurrency

 ```